-In addition to inspection services, Criterium-Lalancette & Dudka Engineers also provides full service environmental testing.
+In addition to inspection services, Criterium-Lalancette & Dudka Engineers also provides radon testing and full service environmental testing.
 This is an independent service using certified laboratories and products chosen according to credentials, reliability, and timeliness.

 Our services include:

 •Total Coliform Bacteria Water Test

 •HUD Scan Water Test

 •Recreational Water/E. coli Test (seasonal-June 1-Sept 1 only)